NoahBres/LearnRoadRunner/docs/spline-test.md

 1. Once your `TRANSLATION` and `HEADING` PID's are tuned, you should run the spline test to make sure everything is in order.
 2. Open dashboard to make sure that it's following correctly.
 The bot should follow an S-shaped path and Dashboard should follow the path properly.
+3. If your spline following seems to demonstrate slight oscillations, your p gain in either your velocity PID or your translational/heading PID is too high.
+You may want to go back to try and isolate this behavior.
-3. If something goes wrong, try and go back to diagnose the problem.
+4. If something goes wrong, try and go back to diagnose the problem.
 Hit up the [FTC Discord](https://discord.gg/first-tech-challenge) if you're stuck.

 <ClientOnly>
   <div class="flex items-center justify-center">